 Shifting perceptions to drive skills: Challenges and opportunities for infrastructure

 Infrastructure investment remains a go-to strategy for governments around the world looking to stimulate economic activity and improve standards of living.
-With a green light for high profile mega projects across the UK, and a renewed commitment to infrastructure investment following Brexit, the UK is looking forward to a healthy pipeline of planned work to 2020-21 and beyond.

 The 2015 National Infrastructure Plan for Skills identified the need for an additional 100,000 workers across all trades and professions in order to deliver 2015 investment levels.
 Fast forward to the publication of the Farmer Review into the UK construction labour model a year later in October 2016, and it is easy to see that the slow pace of change means that existing skills challenges are only going to continue.